LIVVkit/LIVVkit/docs/design.rst

 Design Overview
 ###############

 As detailed in [Kennedy2017]_, LIVVkit is intended to be a comprehensive V&V toolkit for regular and automated testing -- that is, testing models as they develop.
-It is designed to be *used* by model developers and model users and build their confidence in the mode.
+It is designed to be *used* by model developers/users to build their confidence in the model.
 Additionally, it is expected that the testing output will be *viewed* and examined by a wider audience in order to enhance the credibility of the model.

 Therefore, LIVVkit strives to meet these core **usage requirements**: